voidshine/dameo_book/Introduction.md

 Black in time takes control of the field e5.
 Checkers a1 and b4 have disappeared from the board, so White's possibilities are sharply narrowed.
 But this should have been foreseen in advance!

-With the lack of checker a1 White became inaccessible field a2 for the king.
+Without checker a1, the a2 field is inaccessible to the White king.
 In addition, the black piece b4 made Black's position lattice, and now this piece is missing.
 For example:

 *26.е4е5?	f5:h3*